BotcampAI/docs/README.md

 - `mentioned`: *boolean*.
 Determines whether bot was mentioned in the message.
 - `direct`: *bool*.
 True if it's a direct message to your bot.
 - `timestamp`: *timestamp*.
 In milliseconds.
+- `token`: *token string*.
+It's a required field in case you're using websockets.
+In case of HTTP API, please, use `Authorization` header.

 Example of the incoming message: